 If you follow my Instagram, you know we started looking at Chicago wedding venues a few weeks ago.
 I shared two on my stories (saved in highlights!), and then trailed off… yes, that was for a reason 😉

 What We Were Looking For

 To back up, we had a few priorities going into this search.
-First, we both really wanted a downtown wedding.
-As you guys know, I’m just a tad bit obsessed with the beautiful city of Chicago, and I’ve always dreamed of getting married with the skyline close by.
+First, we both really wanted a downtown wedding for the big day.
+As you guys know, I’m just a tad bit obsessed with the beautiful city of Chicago, and I’ve always dreamed of getting married with the skyline and Lake Michigan close by.
 Plus, the majority of my family is based on the East Coast.
 We’re the only ones who have lived in the midwest.
 In fact, some of them have never even been to Chicago!
 They clearly don’t know what they’re missing!